 But, for effective diversity and inclusion, there must be measurable parameters to ensure that you are holding yourself accountable, not falling into tokenism, or paying lip service to a glossy D&I campaign without any weight behind it.

 Gender is a specific area that is recognised within Diversity and Inclusion, and gender balance is crucial to measure both at a junior level and at a board level.
-An imbalance in either “hierarchies” can create blockers across the whole business.
+An imbalance in either “hierarchy” can create blockers across the whole business.

 Gender is a social construct.

 If you didn’t already know, gender is a social construct.
-Medical News Today explains this clearly, stating “Sex” refers to the physical differences between people who are male, female, or intersex.
+Medical News Today explains this clearly, stating that “Sex” refers to the physical differences between people who are male, female, or intersex.
 A person typically has their sex assigned at birth based on physiological characteristics, including their genitalia and chromosome composition.
 This assigned sex is called a person’s “natal sex.”

 Gender, on the other hand, involves how a person identifies.
 Unlike natal sex, gender is not made up of binary forms.
 Instead, gender is a broad spectrum.
 A person may identify at any point within this spectrum or outside of it entirely.